Guide d'audit et de mise en œuvre des Normes Universelles de Gestion de la Performance Sociale et Environnementale

 Evidence to provide

-Specify the main points of the incentives policy.
+• Specify the main points of the staff incentives policy and the incentive system per main type of position

 Field examples / Guidance for implementation